 - Verbal or written threats.

 To be clear, this means that actual physical violence is not a required element of qualifying for a protective restraining order.
-Victims of mental abuse, stalking, or actionable threats of harm are able to get a protective order in North Carolina.
+Victims of mental abuse, stalking, or actionable threats of harm can get a protective order in North Carolina.

 Restraining Orders Provide Immediate Protection